-NEWM-N 290 Creative Concept Development (3 cr.)
-Exploration of creativity, ideation, and concept
+NEWM-N 290 Creative Concept Development

 (3 cr.)
 Exploration of creativity, ideation, and concept development.
 Students learn the processes of creative thinking, idea generation and development, and creative problem solving through specific theories, methodologies, and application in multimedia projects.

 NEWM-N 295 Career Enrichment Cooperative (3 cr.)
 P: N175 and N180; sophomore standing and approval of the dean.
 A semester of external career experiences designed to enrich the student's preparedness for entering the workforce.
 Periodic meetings with faculty advisors and a comprehensive written report on the experience detailing the intern's activities and reactions are required.